It’s understandable for recruiters to think that there’s no work at hand during a hiring freeze, but sorry to break your bubble— you’re wrong!

-Typically a hiring freeze helps the company in a way to also safeguard their already existing employees.
+Typically a hiring freeze helps the company in a way to safeguard its already existing employees.

-If a hiring freeze lasts for more than the usual short term period, it might inevitably result in a loss on the recruiter's side.
+If the situation lasts for more than the usual short-term period, it might inevitably result in a loss on the recruiter’s side.

-Keep Your Candidate Pipeline Invariably Warm During a Hiring Freeze.
-But How?
+Simple Tips to Keep Your Candidate Pipeline Invariably Warm During a Hiring Freeze

 1. Keep in Touch